rockneurotiko/ex_gram/guides/sending-messages.md

     # Returning buttons will make all the elements be the same row
     Enum.map(4..6, fn index ->
-        # Now row means all it's the same row
+        # Without a row block, buttons are placed in a single row
         button to_string(index), callback_data: "index:#{index}"
     end)